tud-hri/joan/docs/modules-carlainterface.md

 If JOAN is already connected the connect button will not be available but the disconnect button is enabled.
 One last thing remains to be said about the CARLA connection.
 Due to the fact that we use multiprocessing we need to connect to CARLA again when the module process is created (this is done after clicking `get ready`).
-This makes sure we have acces to our CARLA pythonapi function within this process.
+This makes sure we have access to the CARLA pythonapi function within this process.
 There is however a big note to this:

 !!!
 Important Whenever you are already in the `READY` state, and you stop CARLA from the unreal side, this will lead to erratic behaviour in JOAN.
 So never stop your experiments via the quit button in Unreal.
 Ideally you use the 'play' button in unreal once before starting up JOAN and stop it again after you quit JOAN.